Myeong-dong: Luxury shopping

 The floating population of Myeongdong is estimated to be around 2 million a day and in terms of floorspace rents, Myeongdong is one of the most expensive shopping districts in the world.
 Many hotels, restaurants, cinemas, theaters, and historical sites complete the diverse mixture of the area.
 In a poll of nearly 2,000 foreign visitors, conducted by the Seoul Metropolitan Government in November 2011, stated that 13.4 percent named shopping in Myeongdong as their favorite activity in Seoul.

 Tourist attractions

+Built in 1898, the Myeongdong Cathedral is a prominent and traditional landmark of the Myeongdong area.

 Myeongdong Festival has been hosted since 1982 to vitalize the commercial area and encourage tourism.
 It is usually held twice a year: from the end of March to the middle of April in spring, and the month of September in autumn.
 Parades, music and dance performances, fashion shows and other spectacles are part of the festivities.
 Many shops and stores offer product sales and discounts during this time as well.

 In 2012, the area hosted the street parade of the Cheonan World Dance Festival in October.